matybq/finance-query-engine/README.md

 ## Stack

+Implemented:

 - LangGraph for orchestration
 - OpenRouter for LLM access
 - OpenAI `text-embedding-3-small` for embeddings
 - Chroma for dense storage
 - BM25 for sparse retrieval
 - RRF for rank fusion
-- RAGAS for evaluation
+- RAGAS for report-only evaluation
+- pytest for unit tests
+- GitHub Actions for lightweight CI
+- uv for Python environment management

+Roadmap:

 - FastAPI for serving
-- uv for Python environment management
 - Docker + VPS for deployment

 ## Status

 Early development. **Fase 3 is done**: agentic routing + self-correcting retrieval now power generation.
-A first structural guardrail and a lightweight functional eval harness are also in place.
+A first structural guardrail, deterministic functional evals, a small report-only RAGAS suite, pytest unit tests, and lightweight CI are in place.

+The current interface is a CLI.
+FastAPI serving, Docker packaging, and VPS deployment remain roadmap items.

 Design docs (architecture, ADR log, phase status) are maintained locally and will be published when the core is complete.